(415) 599-9884

 Importantly, effective treatment respects the pace of the individual.
 Depression often limits energy, concentration, and hope.
 Pushing for rapid behavioral change without adequate emotional support can increase shame and resistance.
 A thoughtful, mind–body approach prioritizes stabilization, emotional safety, and consistency over speed.
 Progress may be subtle at first, but over time it leads to meaningful and lasting change.

-Recovery from depression and disordered eating is not about achieving a specific body, mood, or version of “normal.”
-It is about restoring connection—to emotions, to the body, and to a sense of meaning and self-worth that is not defined by food or appearance.
+Recovery from depression is not about achieving a specific body, mood, or version of “normal.”
+It is about restoring connection to emotions, to the body, and to a sense of meaning and self-worth that is not defined by food or appearance.
 With the right therapeutic support, individuals can move toward a more stable mood, a more peaceful relationship with food, and a deeper sense of authenticity.

 At a Glance